theonethread/falkor-auth-server/readme.md

 ## **User Data**

-Currently the server supports `.yml` file based authentication, or connecting to a MongoDB instance.
+Currently the server supports connecting to a MongoDB instance, or `.yml` file based authentication when compiled in debug mode for local testing.

 ### **MongoDB**